P-Venkata/Banking_Application/README.md

 This is a Microservices-based banking application built with Spring Boot, using FeignClient for inter-service communication.
 All dependent services must be running to avoid errors.

 # Key Features
+UI : Contains the frontend code for the application.
 Account Management: Create and delete user accounts.
 Balance Enquiry: Check account balances.
 Deposit and Withdrawal: Handle money transactions securely.